-n eagle-eyed well-wisher has contacted us with the following contribution.
+An eagle-eyed well-wisher has contacted us with the following contribution.

 * * * * *

-Quite often the secondary, and even the primary, purpose of the Dedication or Acknowledgments section in a book is, by dropping ‘names’, to lend a spurious authority to the work, perhaps beyond its merits.
+”Quite often the secondary, and even the primary, purpose of the Dedication or Acknowledgments section in a book is, by dropping ‘names’, to lend a spurious authority to the work, perhaps beyond its merits.
 Jim Perrin is no exception to this common practice, but he takes it to a different level.

 It is known that one book dedication, at least, was made by Perrin without the prior knowledge, still less the permission, of the distinguished named person* (a grave lapse in etiquette, but cunning, particularly as the permission referred to might very well not have been given); also that certain of his acknowledgments are of people not enamoured of him, who are nonetheless now permanently associated with him in print, an insidious form of irreversible literary stalking.
 Continue reading →

-Jim Perrin had written of our sister — with a reference to her former husband which was virtually libellous—and described, with distasteful relish, injuries which he claimed she had received.
-He said: ‘A previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
-And on page 220, describing an accident, he wrote: ‘She had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
+Jim Perrin had written about our sister — with a reference to her former husband which was virtually libellous, and described, with an almost abnormally distasteful relish, injuries which he claimed she had received at his hands.
+He said: ‘a previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
+And on page 220, describing an accident, he wrote: ‘she had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
 He could not have known this — there was no medical examination.
 (See Jac’s accident to read his description of another accident which befell her.)